 Boiling is one of the safest ways to purify drinking water taken from wild sources.
 The reason for this is that none of the pathogens commonly found in wild water can withstand temperatures of over 170 °F. Given that water boils at 212 at sea level and at around 200 °F at elevations of roughly 14,000 feet, boiling will safely eliminate any water-borne ill-doers when done properly.

 As a general rule, you should aim to have your water on a bubbling, rolling boil for at least 2 minutes to make it safe for drinking.
+Plus, what's better than a delicious coffee from your hiking flask while exploring the backcountry?

 Eliminates bacteria, protozoa, and even viruses